Game-theoretic statistics and safe anytime-valid inference: Other applications

 \subsubsection{Multi-Armed Bandits and Reinforcement Learning.}

 In sequential decision making, as modeled by a contextual multi-armed bandit or a reinforcement learning problem, one sees a sequence of ``contexts'' $x_t \in \mathcal X$, and one must decide which action $a_t \in \mathcal A$ to take in order to maximize a (discounted) sum of observed rewards $R(x_t,a_t)$.
 A policy $\pi$ is a mapping from $\mathcal X$ to $\mathcal A$, and one usually attempts to understand the unknown reward function $R$ by playing some exploratory policy $\pi_0$.
 One central question is the following: if the data was collected using some $\pi_0$, is it possible to estimate the quality (called ``value'') of some other policy $\pi_1$ that was never deployed?
 This is called ``off-policy evaluation'', and is a central problem of great practical interest.
-Recently, \cite{karampatziakis2021off} developed confidence sequences for off-policy evaluation when the reward function is bounded.
-We remark that outside of the off-policy setting, CSs are very commonly designed and used in contextual bandits~\citep{abbasi2011improved,chowdhury2017kernelized} and best arm identification~\citep{jamieson2014lil,kaufmann2021mixture}, commonly under sub-Gaussian-type assumptions.
+Recently, \cite{karampatziakis2021off} developed confidence sequences for off-policy evaluation when the rewards are bounded, and extended by~\cite{waudby2022anytime} to settings with unbounded importance weights and time-varying policies.
+We remark that outside of the off-policy setting, CSs are commonly used in contextual bandits~\citep{abbasi2011improved,chowdhury2017kernelized} and best arm identification~\citep{jamieson2014lil,kaufmann2021mixture}.